Impact and Outcome

 Fujifilm, a global leader in medical imaging, and Dr. Kutty’s Healthcare partnered to launch NURA, a first-of-its-kind AI-assisted cancer and lifestyle screening service designed for asymptomatic individuals.

-To introduce a new category of healthcare, we had to design not just a service, but an act of reassurance — one that invited asymptomatic individuals to step in, feel safe, and return with trust.
+To introduce this new category of healthcare, we had to design not just a service, but an act of reassurance that invited asymptomatic individuals to step in, feel safe, and return with trust.

 Design for the asymptomatic: Treat every guest as someone feeling physically fine, but emotionally uncertain.